mroopram/Voicebot-July-2023-GL-NLP-Final-Project/README.md

 # GL-NLP-Student-Template---Final-Project-Voicebot-July-2023
-FAQ Voicebot with Neural Intent Identification
+Final Project - FAQ Voicebot with Neural Intent Identification

+Questions were asked throughout the template and observations were provided by me.

 Course: Transformer Deep Learning for NLP